Pueblo 4-year-old boy dies of flu, father comments against Vaxxer criticism

 The boy was declared brain dead and released to save life.

 Since the news of death, the screen captures of Facebook posts from Montoya have gone viral.
-On January 31, Montoya wrote: “… my 4-year-old only had a febrile seizure at a temperature of 102.
-The doctor prescribed Tamaflu for me.
+On January 31, Montoya wrote: “… my 4-year-old had a febrile seizure at just a temperature of 102.
+The doctor prescribed Tamaflu (sic).
 I didn’t pick it up …”

 Montoya refused FOX31’s request for an interview.